 - False representation to gain benefits

 This list does not exhaust all the reasons for deportation.
-If you believe you face deportation for any reason, you could reach out to our Phoenix deportation defense attorneys right away.
+If you believe you face removal for any reason, please get in touch with our Phoenix deportation defense attorneys today.
 Our team can help you understand the different grounds for removal and how they may apply to your circumstances.

 Possible Defenses to Removal

 If you face removal in Phoenix, our deportation defense attorneys can create a strategy to defend you against the reasons listed in your NTA.
-Some of the possible defenses to consider include:
+Some possible defenses include:

-- You are not removable under the grounds charged.
+- You are not removable under the charges.

 - There were issues with receiving your NTA.